 Stefano Lubiana adopts a biodynamic approach to winemaking (so good in fact, he’s won best international biodynamic wine three times).
 Thus it’s no surprise that the same care is taken in the cellar door restaurant.
 It's like a little slice of Italy on the approach to the Derwent Valley – expect hyper-local seasonal produce, such as free-range pork and pistachio terrine or Bruny Island oysters.

 Matthew Evans (of Gourmet Farmer fame) and partner Sadie Chrestman throw open their Huon Valley farm gates at least once a week for lovely long lunches, punctuated with a farm tour to meet the Wessex Saddleback pigs and wander the extensive kitchen garden.
 Pork is the star of the menu, supported by other ingredients sourced from the farm, prepared by Matthew’s team in theatrical style in the open kitchen.

 Peppermint Bay Hotel, D'Entrecasteaux Channel

-The journey to lunch at the architecturally designed venue, overlooking the D'Entrecasteaux Channel and Bruny Island, is the perfect appetiser.
-Take a cruise from Brooke Street Pier in the CBD or enjoy the winding country drive.
+The journey to lunch at the architecturally designed Peppermint Bay Hotel, overlooking the D'Entrecasteaux Channel and Bruny Island, is the perfect appetiser.
+Take a cruise from Brooke Street Pier in the Hobart CBD or enjoy the winding country drive.
 Produce is grown on site or gathered from local producers in the lush paddocks nearby.
 House-made ingredients just add to the appeal.